P4W4R/ma-GCam/README.md

 Experiment with your taste and style trying all the config files provided.
 My personal favorite is the Polaroid special edition.
 I don't remember other names as it's been ages since I used them.

 It is suggested not to change much of the setting of the camera app.
 Just load the configuration you want and shoot.
+You can play with the controls you get.

 Note - I am not sure if it works with MediaTek devices.
 On Snapdragon it is smooth tho